Mrityunjoy99/useful_scripts/scripts/profiler/readme.md

 * Mention the start port number in `start_port`.
 Default: 10001
 * Give execute permission to the .sh file. `chmod +x <.sh file path>`
 * Execte script by `<path to sh file>`
-* press `x` to terminate all running ports for profilers.
+* press `x` to terminate all running ports for profilers .